-- Agent software that is installed on the end users' devices ("Splashtop Streamer")

-- Technician app that is installed on the technicians' devices ("Splashtop On-Prem app")

-- On-premises Gateway server with below subcomponents

-- o API component

-- o Web component

-- o Relay component

-- o Database
+- Agent software that is installed on the end users' devices ("Splashtop Streamer") - Technician app that is installed on the technicians' devices ("Splashtop On-Prem app") - On-premises Gateway server with below sub-components - API component: Provides API services to Splashtop Streamer and Splashtop On-Prem app. - Web component: Supports the web-based management console. - Relay component: Handles the traversal of streaming data during the sessions. - Database: Stores and manages the persistent data.

-The diagram below illustrates the main components of the Splashtop on-premises infrastructure, their communication paths, and protocols.
+The diagram below illustrates the main components of the Splashtop On-Prem infrastructure, their communication paths, and protocols.